PantelisAndrianakis/Breezy/documentation/stdlib/clock.md

-# Clock & Random
+# Clock

-`Clock` gives you time - monotonic for measuring durations, wall-clock for dates. `Random` is a fast `xoshiro256**` pseudo-random number generator with a familiar API.
-Both are static namespaces.
+`Clock` gives you time - monotonic for measuring durations, wall-clock for dates.
+It is a static namespace.

 ← [Back to the guide](../guide.md)

 ---

-## Clock - measuring time
+## Measuring time

 ```breezy
 long start;